Meet our Authority members

 Mrs Ruth Wilde

-Ruth is a counsellor with over 18 years’ experience, specialising in infertility since 2002.
-Currently a Senior Fertility Counsellor at the Complete Fertility Centre in Southampton, Ruth has previously worked in Birmingham and London, helping NHS and private patients from diagnosis to the end of treatment and beyond.
+Ruth is a counsellor with over 20 years’ experience, specialising in infertility since 2002.
+Currently a Senior Fertility Counsellor, offering counselling across the whole of the UK by Skype to anyone who needs assisted reproduction or who is involuntarily childless.
+Ruth has previously worked for fertility clinics in Southampton, Birmingham and London, helping both NHS and private patients from diagnosis to the end of treatment and beyond.
 She became an Authority member on 1 January 2016 and her term continues until 31 December 2018.

 Ruth has previously been a Staff Counsellor for a variety of public sector organisations and particularly enjoyed her time as counsellor for all the personnel at the Historic Royal Palaces in London.
-She’s a former Chair and executive member of the British Infertility Counselling Association (BICA), and she was elected to the British Fertility Society’s (BFS) Executive as Counselling Representative in 2010.
+She’s a former Chair and executive member of the British Infertility Counselling Association (BICA), and served on the British Fertility Society’s (BFS) Executive as Counselling Representative for six years from 2010.